 Cambridge, University Library, MS Ff.1.17(1), also known as ‘The Later Cambridge Songs’, is the sole surviving example of what was probably a common form of manuscript for the transmission of songs and motets in the twelfth and thirteenth centuries, a single unbound quire or libellus.
 It is, as Nicholas Bell explains,

 a very messy book, crudely written on rough parchment, and contains a mixture of versus, tropes and didactic poems, some monophonic and others polyphonic.
 By its entirely unpretentious appearance this volume tells us much about the purposes for which it was written: the notation is simple and pragmatic, at times to the point of being makeshift.
 The variety of note-forms is very limited, and the scribe makes little attempt to align the music of the different voice-parts when writing polyphonic music in score.
-As a result, it was necessary to add vertical lines connecting the upper and lower pans to showwhich notes belong with which syllables.
+As a result, it was necessary to add vertical lines connecting the upper and lower parts to show which notes belong with which syllables.
 [It] is a hastily written, seemingly inept little anthology...
 (N. Bell, ‘Music’, in Morgan and Thomson, Cambridge History of the Book in Britain, vol. 2, pp. 466–7).

-The manuscript nowhere identifies the composers of the songs, but modern scholars have attributed some of the poems to known figures.
+The manuscript nowhere identifies the composers of the songs, but modern scholars have attempted to assign some of them to known figures.
 Peter Dronke, for example, has made a case for attributing one of the items for discussion below, Vacillantis trutine libramine, ‘Vacillating on a Quivering Balance’, to one of the most famous letter-writers of the twelfth century, Peter of Blois.
-Born into a noble at Blois in 1135, Peter died alone and destitute in 1212 having outlived his patron, Eleanor of Aquitaine, by eight years.
+Born into a noble family at Blois in 1135, Peter died alone and destitute in 1212 having outlived his patron, Eleanor of Aquitaine, by eight years.
 He was educated at the universities of Tours, Paris and Bologna, was taught by John of Salisbury, a pupil of Abelard.
 He briefly, in 1166–68, became a tutor in Palermo to the future king of Sicily, William II; but had much greater success in England, first at the court of King Henry II and then in the households of the Richard of Dover, archbishop of Canterbury (1174–84), and perhaps also, in the 1190s, of Queen Eleanor herself.
 The poems which Dronke has attributed to him cover a wide variety of genres: love-songs, erotic songs, occasional, moral or satirical pieces, religious compositions, and debates.